 These capsules apparently contain 60mg of active kavalactones.
 The Yogi Kava Tea contains a little over 20 per bag, while a shell of traditional kava from, for example, a Bula Kava House strain, might contain 150-500mg of Kavalactones.

-120mg of Kavalactones will likely numb the tongue, and will give a mild pleasant sensation of well being, similar to the effects of a weakly-prepared traditional kava.
+120mg of Kavalactones will likely numb the tongue and will give a mildly pleasant sensation of well being, similar to the effects of weakly-prepared traditional kava.
 These supplements may mildly reduce anxiety, and perhaps encourage sleep, though not powerfully so.

 For use during the workday, as a sleep aid, muscle relaxant, and the like, these supplements may be a nice choice.
 There’s obviously no preparation, just swallow them with water and you’re good to go.